NaoCoding/NTNU_DataStructure/phw1/readme.md

 After downloading the source folder, just enter make in terminal.
 ./matrix will be the command for opening the application.

-I have also checked the potential memory leak issues, for cybersecurity and for user's pc env safety.

 Example of normal matrix term
 5 3 //row , col
 0 2 3